Ecological footprint

 Ecological deficit / debtor

-2. Annotate a graph of global biocapacity.
+2. Annotate a graph and a map of global biocapacity.

 3. Explain why Australia with an EF per capita of 8.2 is a creditor country and India with an EF per capita of 1.5 is a debtor country.